 I’m a sucker for a good hotel pool.
 Give my family a pool with waterfalls and a kids’ splash area, and we’re in heaven!
-To compile this list of the best pools for children, I spoke to three Travel Mamas who are experts in the hotel and travel industries: Laura van Hoff of Juicy Hotels (a booking site that allows you to search for hotels by amenities and activities), Theresa Jorgensen of SixSuitcaseTravel (a travel resource website for larger families), and Amie O’Shaughnessy of Ciao Bambino (a worldwide guide of the best family-friendly hotels and resorts).
+To compile this list of the best family hotel pools in the world, I spoke to travel experts in the know.
 I couldn’t help but include a couple of my family’s favorites, too.
 Now, let’s dive in!

 Rope swing at the Grand Wailea, Maui (Photo courtesy of Grand Wailea)